SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-text-only.md

+If Date used in Task Name, we consider it as ground truth.
+Here are the guidelines on how task dates should be used: https://instance-dework-pbl.vercel.app/course/module/301/3015

 ## Check Task Associations

-If there are new workgroups, guilds or changes requested from said groups.
+**IF** there are new workgroups, guilds or changes requested from said groups.

 Verify if the Group Name and Sub Group are correctly automated.

+Ask in the meeting if anyone wants to change anything

+Check-in Treasury Guild channel if anyone asked to changes for groups

+****

+**IF** there are no information provided for the meeting you can skip this step

-### FILTER
+### FILTER (Button)

+Pressing button button will:

-Closes all Extra Columns.
+Close all Extra Columns.

-Resets all filters or provides filtering options for all columns
+Reset all filters or provides filtering options for all columns

-Resets all kinds of potential UI issues related to buttons.
+Reset all kinds of potential UI issues related to buttons.

 ## Check Label suggestions